SaintRod/multi-lang-project-template/README.md

 ### Optional Flags

 - `-l`: Programming language flag
-  - Only affect the testing directory
+  - Only affects the testing directory
   - If no language is specified, then both the ./test and ./tests directories are created
-    - Delete the unused testing directory
+    - Simply delete the unused testing directory when a language for the project is chosen
   - Takes the following args (case insensitive)
     - `r`
     - `py`